With all the technology and video platforms available to everyone, becoming an online personal trainer has never been easier.

 The Segars had $5,000 to invest on the production of their videos.

-They kept everything simple – a white-painted wall as backdrop, no music (to avoid legal fees), a DIY studio light from hardware-bought light bulbs and just an ordinary video camera.
+They kept everything simple: a white-painted wall as backdrop, no music (to save on licensing fees), a DIY studio light from hardware-bought light bulbs, and an ordinary video camera.

 The couple even edited their videos themselves via iMovie.

 3. Know What You’re Selling

 Daniel has a degree in Food and Nutrition, with years of experience as a personal trainer.

 Kelli has degrees in both Sociology and Psychology, with work experience in the fitness industry since 2006.